chao2015/sm/README.md

 # StaffManagementSystem
-This is a simple personnel management system based on Spring and MyBatis.
+This is a simple staff management system based on Spring and MyBatis.